JamesLo-fad/Machine-Learning-Brand-Value-Investigation/README.md

 **Issue:**

 With the rise of e-commerce, demand for the relevant market intelligence will be certainly urging and surging.
 The global transaction of B2B business has reached to USD 9 trillion in 2021 while the global transaction of B2C business has grown to USD 3.67 trillion in 2020.
-There is a myth that the market intelligence tool only served for the big companies and companies only.
+There is a myth that machine learning tool only served for the big companies and companies only.
 However, that is not true.

 **Objective:**

 (Price prediction)

 B2B business
+--> Brand effect to products' price
---> amount estimation of inventory purchases
+--> inspect the cost composition of products

 B2C customers
+--> smart consumption
 --> better planning/saving